What is the Difference Between XRF & ICP to Determine the Value of Your Converters?

 So, XRF or ICP?

-Another critical factor to get accurate results is proper sample preparation.
-Without a correct and thorough sample preparation method, the analysis results will be inaccurate, and the determined value of your material will not reflect its true worth.
+In the processing industry, it’s always better to go the extra mile.
+We saw above that the first step in getting the most accurate results possible is proper sample preparation.
+Without a correct and thorough sample preparation method, the analysis will be inaccurate, and the declared value of your material won’t reflect what it’s actually worth.
 So, make sure your toll refiner has the proper sample preparation method.

 Published: September 1, 2022